The Power of Two Matrices in Spectral Algorithms for Community Recovery: Introduction

 \begin{theorem}[\spectwo~always succeeds in recovering two communities] Let $G \sim \CSBM_n^2(\bar{\rho}, P, t)$ with $\bar{\rho}, P$ given by~\eqref{eq:two-com-params}.
 There exists a set $\mathcal{Y} \subset \R_+$ with $|\mathcal{Y}|\leq 3$ such that for any $y_1\neq y_2$ and $y_1,y_2 \notin \mathcal{Y}$, there exist explicit $(a_i)_{i = 1}^4 \subset \R^4$ such that the algorithm $\mathcal{A}(G,y_1,y_2,(a_i)_{i=1}^4, 0)$ from the class $\spectwo$ satisfies

+for any $t > t_c$.
 In particular, Algorithm \ref{alg:two-matrix-a} produces such an estimator. \end{theorem} Theorem~\ref{thm:two-matrix-two-vec} not only shows that \spectwo~algorithms are always successful, but also shows that the choice of the encoding parameters $y_1,y_2$ does not matter too much as long as $y_1\neq y_2$ and they both lie outside a finite exception set.
 For example, we can choose $y_1,y_2\sim \text{Uniform}[0,1]$ independently.
 Avoiding the finite exception set helps us ensure that $A_1$ and $A_2$ both have two eigenvectors with large, distinct eigenvalues.
-On the other hand, in Theorem~\ref{thm:one-matrix-two-vec}~\ref{thm:one-matrix-two-vec-1} for \specone~algorithms, the choice of the encoding is quite important.
+In contrast, the choice of the encoding is quite important for \specone~algorithms in Theorem~\ref{thm:one-matrix-two-vec}~\ref{thm:one-matrix-two-vec-1}.
 In fact, for $p_1 = p_2 = p$ or $p_1 = p$ and $p_2 = q$, the only choice of $y$ that yields an optimal algorithm is $\log (\frac{1-q}{1-p}) / \log \frac{p}{q}$.
 Thus, \spectwo~algorithms leads to a much broader and flexible class of algorithms as compared to \specone.